RSPB Minsmere

-The nature reserve is managed primarily for bird conservation, particularly through control and improvement of wetland, heath and grassland habitats, with particular emphasis on encouraging nationally uncommon breeding species such as the bittern, stone-curlew, marsh harrier, nightjar and nightingale.
+The nature reserve is managed primarily for bird conservation, particularly through control and improvement of wetland, heath and grassland habitats, with particular emphasis on encouraging nationally uncommon breeding species such as the bittern, stone-curlew, bearded tit, marsh harrier, nightjar and nightingale.
 The diversity of habitats has also led to a wide variety of other animals and plants being recorded on the site.

 Before becoming a nature reserve, the area was the site of an ancient abbey and a Tudor artillery battery.
 The marshes were reclaimed as farmland in the 19th century, but were re-flooded during World War II as a protection against possible invasion.

 The reserve has a visitor centre, eight bird hides and an extensive network of footpaths and trails.
 Entry is free for RSPB members.
 Potential future threats to the site include flooding or salination as climate change causes rising sea levels, coastal erosion and possible effects on water levels due to the construction of a new reactor at the neighbouring Sizewell nuclear power stations.